Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 VMDK — optimized for VMware

-The Parrot Security Edition includes penetration testing tools similar to Kali and is fully compatible with this project.
-Installation steps are nearly identical to Kali because Parrot is also Debian‑based.
+Parrot Security Edition includes penetration testing tools similar to Kali and is fully compatible with this project.

 ---

 # Local LLM Runtime (Ollama)